 - Cancel the audition by telling your agent that you fibbed on your resume.

 All awkward and unnecessary.
-You don’t need auditions that bad.
+Trust me, you don’t need auditions that bad!

 That time spent driving across town could be spent working on that content you’re creating to attract the right auditions.

-If you liked this post and want to learn more about attracting the RIGHT roles for you, check out my free masterclass before it’s gone!
+If you liked this post and want to learn more about attracting the RIGHT roles for you, grab your free copy of the Actor Logline Worksheet below!